Books On Twilight Zone or By Twilight Zone-linked People

 by Douglas Brode (with intro by Carol Serling)

 This book is one man's opinion of most, but not all, of the episodes of the original series.
 There is really nothing in it that can't be found elsewhere...or things that might come up in a casual conversation between TZ fans.
 It is larded with typographical errors and is not a bonafide 50th Anniversary tribute to the series or to Serling.
-Used copies run at about $10 on Amazon.com, or you might find it at Barnes and Noble in the Books for a Buck bin.
+If you want to check out this book, you can do so.
+Used copies run at about $10 online.